 The growing tourism, transportation and logistics sector also open up opportunities.
 The government plans to establish more Special Economic Zones, especially along the Thai border.
 These SEZs open up the possibility for supporting industries to be set up and supply factories in Thailand while benefiting from the cheap wages in Cambodia.

 With an annual increase of around 20 percent over the last few years, the energy sector presents major opportunities for German investors.
 The Generation Development Plan 2016-2025 aims increases of 2.84 GW spread over several supply fields from fossil over water to solar power.

 For further development of its exports-focused economy, Cambodia requires massive investments in infrastructure.
 Investments to the tune of US$500 million annually are estimated for the development of roads, railways, and harbors.
 A large part of this capital is expected to be generated by FDI.

 Despite the opportunities in Cambodia, there are still major challenges that require the government’s attention.
 The above-mentioned lack of infrastructure makes investments difficult outside of the several SEZs in which the infrastructure is relatively better.
 These zones provide the opportunities to build on reliable infrastructure, located close to other markets and the opportunities to take suppliers directly into the SEZ.

 A further obstacle in Cambodia is the lack of qualified individuals.
 No comprehensive government scheme for the establishment of skills-based education system is in place.
 Skill development is largely provided by private operators.
 Although in Thailand and Vietnam, German organizations have already successfully established skill development programs, this could increasingly become an option for them in Cambodia.

-In the second part of this four-part article, we will look at German FDI in Indonesia and Laos.
+In the second part of this five-part article, we will look at German FDI in Indonesia and Laos.